msillano/tuyaDAEMON/README.md

 ### LOW LEVEL MQTT (see tuya [DEAMON core](./tuyaDAEMON/README.md) + CORE_devices)

 Using [node-red-contrib-tuya-smart-device](https://github.com/vinodsr/node-red-contrib-tuya-smart-device) you can exchange local MQTT communications with many Tuya devices.
-You receive notifications of device status changes regardless of the cause: Tuya-cloud, smartlife app, voice control.
-And vice versa, the commands sent by **tuyaDAEMON** are executed by the devices and all the app interfaces are kept updated in real-time.
+You receive notifications of device status changes regardless of the cause: Tuya-cloud, smartlife app, or voice control.
+And vice versa, the commands sent by **tuyaDAEMON** are executed by the devices, and all the app interfaces are kept updated in real-time.

 ### HIGH LEVEL TRIGGER (see [tuyaTRIGGER](./tuyaTRIGGER/README.md) + MIRROR_devices)
-The TRIGGERs do not connect to individual devices, but create a direct and bidirectional connection with Tuya-cloud events and 'automation', allowing complete control from anywhere of both the smartlife logic and the devices not handled by LOW-LEVEL MQTT channel (see [also here](https://support.tuya.com/en/help/_detail/K9tjtiy33x3qf)).
-Users can define 'mirror' devices: see ['Smoke detector' case-study](https://github.com/msillano/tuyaDAEMON/wiki/mirror-device-'Smoke_Detector':-case-study)).
+The TRIGGERs do not connect to individual devices, but create a direct and bidirectional connection with Tuya-cloud events and 'automation', allowing complete control from anywhere of both the smartlife logic and the devices not handled by LOW-LEVEL MQTT channel.
+In the cases where a device relies on cloud servers (see [Tuya info](https://support.tuya.com/en/help/_detail/K9tjtiy33x3qf)) user can define 'mirror' devices: see ['Smoke detector' case-study](https://github.com/msillano/tuyaDAEMON/wiki/mirror-device-'Smoke_Detector':-case-study)) to access the features of the device.

   Example: _Using a “Smart Home Infrared Universal Remote Controller” device you have replicas of the various remote controls on your smartphone, even better than those I had developed in 2016 (see [remoteDB](https://github.com/msillano/remotesDB)).
 Very well: thanks to Tuya I can now control 2 televisions, a monitor, an air conditioner, a DVB tuner, and a TV top box from my smartphone!
 There are some limitations: voice commands cannot be used, moreover, since the device does not use the MQTT protocol, it cannot be controlled at the LOW LEVEL._
   _However, **Tuya-cloud** resources can be used to create a 'scene' with the sequence of commands needed to tune a TV channel, e.g. "Rai 3 HD", on the living room television.
 As icon, I will use the RAI3 logo, as name: 'tune RAI three'.
 Now I can use the voice command: "Hey Google, run tune Rai three"!_